 During the setup environment process of Freescale Yocto Project Community BSP, the Freescale i.MX End User License Agreement (EULA) is displayed.
-To continue, users must agree to the conditions of this license.
+To continue to use the Freescale Proprietary software, users must agree to the conditions of this license.
 The agreement to the terms allows the Yocto Project build to untar packages from the Freescale mirror.
-Please read this license agreement carefully during the setup process, because once accepted, all further work in the Freescale Yocto Project environment is tied to this accepted agreement.